 The Loire Valley is a lovely place to explore.
 Full of interesting little towns, rolling countryside and lots of good wine and cheese.
 To reach Chateau de Chambord take the A10 from Paris towards Orleans and exit at Mer or the A10 from Bordeaux and exit at Blois.
 There is a TGV train that runs in between the Montparnasse station in Paris and Tours (around 35 mins).
 Alternatively you can catch a regional train to Blois.

-Best places in France to visit # 4 - La Rochelle
+4. Best places to see in France 2018 - La Rochelle

 I love La Rochelle.
 I don't know whether it is the fact it is by the sea, or its history, or its covered walkways, but it just has a great feel to it.
 We stayed nearby on holiday when our eldest son was just 6 months old and we had a great time.
 The town is laid out on a grid pattern, with most of the buildings overhanging the pavement and creating these really cool and ornate covered walkways.
 This is great if you are visiting in the summer because it keeps you in the shade.
 A lot of the buildings are built from limestone, especially around the port, but you will also see some lovely timber-framed building.
 La Rochelle has a famous history to it.
 As one of France's biggest seaports (both for trade and the navy) it featured in prominent battles (including the Battle of La Rochelle during the Hundred Years War) and was also the base from where the early French settlers in America and Canada, including the founders of Montreal, set sail.
 Apparently, La Rochelle's cobblestone streets are made out of ships' ballast brought back across the Atlantic (I don't know how accurate this story is but you want it to be true).
 La Rochelle was also a part of England for a long period of time (although don't mention this too loudly).
 From memory there is a large aquarium in La Rochelle and there are some pretty decent restaurants around the harbour.
 La Rochelle is also a huge Rugby area and you will see lots of pictures of rugby teams and trophies in the local bars.